stepanenko/javascript-info/Matrix/04_scope_closure.md

 Even after `createGreeting` has finished executing, `greetAlice` can access `name`.

 ---
 **Closures** don't require a function to be returned specifically.
-A **closure** is created as soon as an inner function accesses a variable from its outer scope, even if that inner function is simply passed around.
+A **closure** is created as soon as an inner function accesses a variable from its outer scope, even if that inner function is simply passed around:

 ### Example 2: Passing a Function as a Callback (not returning)
 ```js